-Many “remakes” could be called “reimaginings”, as they interpret and alter aspects of their predecessors.
+Sometimes “remakes” have been called “reimaginings”, because they interpret and alter aspects of their predecessors.
 There have been very few films that are shot-for-shot remakes of an earlier work, such as the 1960, and 1998 “Psycho”.
-“The Barretts of Wimpole Street” 1934 and 1957, were both directed by Sidney Franklin, and that is one of the truest examples of a remake in cinematic history.
+Another example would be“The Barretts of Wimpole Street” 1934 and 1957, which were both directed by Sidney Franklin, and is one of the truest examples of a remake in cinematic history.
 Not only was it the same director, but the same shooting script was used for both versions; and besides a different cast, the only real difference between them was that the original was in black and white.
 In many cases like “The Barretts of Wimpole Street” , it is advances in filming technology that became the catalyst for the remake.